Input Operator

 -

-Set dynamic variables in a Data Table by using the binded table setting.
+Set dynamic variables in a Data Table component by using the Binded Table setting.

-So, with an Input operator, you can easily reference an end-user's name in a Text Field component.
-Or, you can pull an email address from an Email component.
-Your Data Workflow can then process those pieces of data.
+You can use an Input operator to easily reference an end-user's name in a Text Field component.
+Or, retrieve an email address from an Email component.
+Then, use other Data Workflow operators to process those pieces of data.

 You'll find the Input operator under the I/O group to the left of the Data Workflow canvas.